Darbuki/dar-vcita/README.md

 Requirments :
 VM machine you have access to with specs of : at least 2GB RAM ( 4GB RAM and 2vCPUs are preferred ) and docker installed.
-The VM will be used as our host.
+The VM will be used as our node.